 Frequently asked questions about surgical abortion (click to reveal answer):

-A surgical abortion is a procedure to end a pregnancy.
+An aspiration abortion is a procedure to end a pregnancy.
 A health care provider inserts instruments into the vagina and through the cervix to remove the contents of the uterus.

-A surgical abortion appointment will be completed within one day at WHC.
+An aspiration abortion appointment will be completed within one day at WHC.
 The procedure itself usually takes less than 10 minutes but your appointment may last up to 5 hours.